 So how much would i need to budget for to spend say 2 weeks in Russia...?
 Would it be the same as holidaying in Europe?

 What is the best airline to fly with..
 I have been looking online and it is quite expensive.
-Emirates seem to be the cheapest however as it has a stopover in Dubai ..it is a 25hr flight! almost 8 years ago
+Emirates seem to be the cheapest however as it has a stopover in Dubai ..it is a 25hr flight! about 8 years ago

 Sorry I cant really help you with either of those answers, when I went there I went via bus from Finland.

 As for money...
 Well when I went there I went with a bus group the uni I was studying at in Sweden organised.
 For a 15-odd day road trip from stockholm to moscow and back cost me about $1000 AUD plus maybe another $500 on booze food etc (but I was living it up).
 But this was something the uni organised so it was pretty cheap, if you go with some sort of package tour it might end up costing you quite a bit.
 I hate package tours and this bus the uni organised is as far as Id ever go but if you want to go to Russia they make it very difficult for you to not go on a package.
 Contact the Russian embassy on details about what you have to go through, but I think its something along the lines of you need some sort of documentation from a tour company which is approved by Russia.
 You need to fill out a form saying where you will be staying, for how long, why you are going to Russia etc etc. You need to get yourself a visa then theres always the chance they will simply refuse you entry at the border.
 So you dont need to go with an organised tour but its heaps easier if you do, and if you do you'll have a better idea on what you'll spend.
-Talk to the guys at STA they might have one of those heaps basic cheap "tours" which make visa issues easier. almost 8 years ago
+Talk to the guys at STA they might have one of those heaps basic cheap "tours" which make visa issues easier. about 8 years ago